MPSLab-ASU/ccf/README.md

 The CCF-simulator is built by modifying cycle-accurate processor simulator Gem5, and it models CGRA as a separate core coupled to ARM Cortex-like processor core with ARMv7a profile.

-This open-source platform developed at Arizona State University targets promoting the CGRA research through developing a community-wide CGRA compilation infrastructure.
+This open-source platform has been developed at Arizona State University and through CCF, we target accelerating the CGRA research by developing and making accessible a community-wide CGRA compilation infrastructure.
 While current release of CCF supports code generation for several performance-critical loops of embedded MiBench benchmark suite, we hope to integrate the enhanced functionality in the future releases.